The life threatening condition of statism and superstition: Hang on to individualism for dear life.

 God and Country.
 Faith and Nationalism.
 Sources of pride, way of identity, type of membership.
 The Hobbesian contract is we escape barbarism by joining a nation.
 Like gang membership in prison, you better your state but have to accept the trade-offs that limit your autonomy.

 Governments and churches are finite.
 Many existed in the past and all that remain are histories, artifacts and ruins.
 These are entities of coercion, things we are born into.
 The few who say no are persecuted.
 When those few become a significant minority, change begins to occur.
 Taking the US as an example, the end of slavery, women’s suffrage, the end of US apartheid, and the beginning of the recognition of gay rights are all examples of social movements that forced a better civilization.
 While many times religious organizations are advocates of these changes, the overall position of mass religions (demi-nations on to themselves with millions of followers and a hierarchy of governance) favored status quo.
 These civilizing movements co-opted government.
 They are an example of spontaneous ordering.
 Watch how marijuana legalization will occur in the US.
-A few activists start in a few states, a door is opened with medical marijuana, full legalization occurs in a few states, and eventually you will see decriminalization as a Class A drug.
+A few activists start in a few states, a door is opened with medical marijuana, full legalization occurs in a few states, and eventually there should be decriminalization as a Class A drug.

 Individuals have always shaped civilization.
 The mindset that a person is being looked after by some greater power, be it Jesus Christ or the US Senate, is a fiction.
 We tell ourselves these fairy tales to sleep well at night.
 In our guts we know a big stone house filled with food and assault rifles is the best way to sleep well at night.
 We have all seen chaos in the world.
 We all know how quickly order could break down.